 Might develop insulin resistance

-Extensive hunger won’t be your only problem if your sensitivity to insulin is not working correctly.
+Extensive hunger won’t be your only problem if your insulin sensitivity is not working correctly.
 Insulin is responsible for processing sugar and starches into energy.
-With incorrect insulin sensitivity, fat is remaining in your bloodstream and will be stored as fat in your body.
+With incorrect insulin sensitivity, fat remains in your bloodstream and will be stored as fat in your body.
 Even if you reduce your calorie intake, it can happen that food won’t be processed correctly, and your body starts to store nutrients as fat.
-So once you are sleep deprived, your metabolism will impede to gain your weight loss goal.
+So once you are sleep-deprived, your metabolism will impede gaining your weight loss goal.

 Slows down metabolism?